List of county routes in Dutchess County, New York

 Dutchess County, New York maintains a system of signed county routes primarily to serve local traffic between the various communities in the county.
 Route numbers below 100 generally increase progressively based on the alphabetical order of the towns where they are primarily located, beginning with Amenia and ending with Washington; however, several exceptions exist.
 The newer routes numbered 100 and up do not follow this pattern.
 County routes in Dutchess County never enter cities and only a few enter villages.
 Routes are signed with the Manual on Uniform Traffic Control Devices-standard yellow-on-blue pentagon route marker.
 These pentagon markers began to appear through the county in 1985.
+The original version of the county road signage debuted in 1966.